Last Updated on January 22, 2023

 Primeval Awareness (3rd Level)

-You learn to use your action and expend one ranger spell slot to focus your awareness on the region around you.
 The effect lasts for one minute per level of the spell slot you expend and allows you to sense whether the following types of creatures are present within 1 mile of you (or within up to 6 miles if you are in your favored terrain): aberrations, celestials, dragons, elementals, fey, fiends, and undead.
-This feature doesn’t reveal the creatures’ location or number.

-The huge opportunity cost of expending one of the ranger’s precious spell slots only adds insult to the injury that is this basically useless ability.
 I suppose you could occasionally use this as a shapeshifter detector, but the long range without number or direction means that this feature is next to worthless, and using it too often can actually hurt your character’s effectiveness rather than enhance it.

-The only other scenario where I’ve seen this be useful is when a party is about to walk into a huge, mile-deep dungeon filled with all sorts of strange creatures and wanted to check which kinds of enemies they were about to face.
 However, while knowing that “undead” and “fiends” are up ahead is helpful so that you know to leave the poison at home and bring a cleric, for example, a lot of monster categories have such a broad array of creatures inside them that there’s little useful knowledge to be gained.

-In almost all circumstances, I would recommend choosing the optional and similarly named Primal Awareness (see below) from Tasha’s Cauldron of Everything.
+In almost all circumstances, I would recommend choosing the optional and similarly named Primal Awareness (see below) from Tasha’s Cauldron of Everything

 Extra Attack (5th Level)